poethan/MWE4MT/README.md

 4. the German-English MWEs corpus and impacts for MT.
 4.1 the extracted De-En bilingual MWEs (File "new5m.train.MPOutput_filtered085to100" contain the 3,159,226 parallel MWEs with original PoS information.
 File "./Copy_of_new5m.train.MPOutput_filtered085to100.en" and "Copy_of_new5m.train.MPOutput_filtered085to100.de" contain the extracted clean en and de MWEs respectively which are line be line aligned with each other.
 Folder: the same above link)

+5. The radical4mt folder: NoDaLiDa2021 paper data.
+Chinese character decompositon in detailed levels and its application in NMT, plus bilingual Chinese-English MWEs with Chinese MWE terms decomposed in three levels.
+These corpus can be used as knowledge base for many NLP tasks, such as cross-lingual and multiliingual NLPs, bilingual terminology database.

 ...(more coming)
 ===